wcarc-on/wcarc-site/minutes/report2007.md

 In September, at the OARC Hamfest, WCARC had a club table, presentation by VA3NFA on Roving and VE3XK on D-STAR.

-In October, we discussed a potential future project (DX-pedition and balloon launch) promoted by Graham VE3BYT and earlier by Barry VE3BSB; Rick showed the 10GHz DEMI transverter kit; discussion, led by VE8CF (Karl) on "Free Energy".
+In October, we discussed a potential future project (DX-pedition and balloon launch) promoted by Graham VE3BYT and earlier by Barrie VE3BSB; Rick showed the 10GHz DEMI transverter kit; discussion, led by VE8CF (Karl) on "Free Energy".

 In November, Tom, VA3NFA donated a box of VHF engineering stuff for beacon use; we discussed a June 2008 VHF/UHF QSO Party DX-pedition; VE3BYT outlined a proposal for a comprehensive club project (e.g. balloon launch); VE3XK showed crimping tools for N connectors.